Moragoh/TerminalPomodoro/README.md

-# Installation for the Command Line.
+# Installation for the Command Line
 1) On your favorite terminal tool, run
    ```brew tap moragoh/tomo```
 2) Then run